akmalharon89/akmalharon89/README.md

 - Currently learning : R
 - Familiar : Python, SQL

+You also can find me here : https://www.linkedin.com/in/akmal-haron-8094b4304/
 <!--
 **akmalharon89/akmalharon89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.